sophiashen15/Sophia-Shen-Maker-Portfolio/README.md

 # Sophia Shen – Maker Portfolio

 Welcome to my maker portfolio!
-This repository brings together projects that showcase my interests in algorithms, data structures, transportation systems, and full-stack app development.
+This repository brings together projects that showcase my work in algorithms, data structures, transportation systems, and full-stack app development.
 Each folder represents a different area of exploration, from theoretical computer science to applied transportation engineering.

 ## Repository Structure